UK Youth Parliament

 Students then have the opportunity to choose which key area they would like to focus on improving and will form Action Groups along with similar like minded students from schools across Portsmouth.
 Action Groups allow students to work collaboratively with other students from different schools in finding solutions to the issues they have raised and to work on decreasing their prevalence in their schools.

 The Council of Portsmouth Students Summit Two took place on Wednesday 5 February 2020 with 42 students from 11 different schools and colleges taking part.
-Minutes from the meeting can be found here and a PowerPoint summary is available here.
+Minutes and a PowerPoint summary from the meeting are available.

 You Speak Programme